See the past, present, and future through Nagoya architecture.

 Arimatsu

-Even today Nagoya is still described as a “hub” due to its perfect positioning between Tokyo and Osaka/Kyoto.
-Historically Nagoya has played that role as a convenient stop along the Tokaido Road along with a few other towns that have since been brought under the Nagoya city umbrella.
+Even today, Nagoya is still described as a “hub” due to its positioning between Tokyo and Osaka/Kyoto.
+Historically, Nagoya has played that role as a convenient stop along the Tokaido Road, along with a few other towns that have since been become part of the greater Nagoya area.

-Possibly the most famous of these towns is Arimatsu, which today is part of Nagoya’s Midori ward, south of Nagoya’s city center.
-This small town is well known for its traditional buildings that have been maintained well over hundreds of years along with its age-old traditional tie-dying technique.
+Possibly the most famous of these towns is Arimatsu, which today is part of Nagoya’s Midori ward southwest of the city center.
+This small town is known for its traditional buildings that have been maintained for hundreds of years, along with its age-old tie-dying technique.

 Japan’s Taste for Western Culture

-After Japan swung open its doors again to overseas, the country underwent great changes socially and economically.
+After Japan opened its doors again to foreign visitors, the country underwent great changes socially and economically.
 As western culture began to permeate throughout Japan, its cities began to take a new shape and style reflecting what was considered the much more sophisticated western world.
-This shift in style can be seen in Nagoya, particularly on the northeast side of Nagoya down as you stroll down the Cultural Path.
+This shift in style can be seen in Nagoya, particularly on the northeast side, as you stroll down the Cultural Path.

 Yokiso

-A great example of this shift can be found in Yokiso, located in Kakuozan in the Chikusa ward east of downtown Nagoya.
+A great example of this shift can be found in Yokiso.
+Yokiso is located in Kakuozan, in the Chikusa ward east of downtown Nagoya.
 Kakuozan is known for its more traditional architecture, but if you visit the Yokiso just next to the Nittaji temple, you’ll find a villa that is a great combination of western and Japanese architecture dating from the early 20th century.

 Built by the 15th president of the famous department store Matsuzayaka, the buildings on the premises show typical early 20th-century western decor in a very Japanese setting.